calr0x/Smoothbrain-OT-Backup/README.md

 6. chmod -R +x data/* install-restic-repo.sh restic-*
 7. ./install-restic-repo.sh

+ANSIBLE USERS:
-Before it performs the intial backup it will ask Ansible users
+Before it performs the intial backup it will ask if you are deploying this backup thru Ansible.
+It will then ask whether you login as root and whether you use a ssh key or a password.
+It will then execute the proper anisble command.

+non-ansible users:
+You are plebs.
+Just answer "n" to that question and it will continue the backup.